akhileshpok/Threat_Detection_In_Network_Traffic/README.md

 - Number of features considered for the best split, tested with `'sqrt'` and `'log2'` (`max_features`)

 **XGBoost:**
-The XGBoost base model was tuned using `GridSearchCV` with a pipeline.
+The XGBoost base model for multi-class classification was tuned using **Optuna** with a pipeline and stratified cross-validation.

-- Number of boosting rounds, tested at 100 and 200 (`n_estimators`)
+- Number of boosting rounds (`n_estimators`) was searched between 100 and 2000 in steps of 100.
-- Maximum depth of trees, tested at 3 and 5 (`max_depth`)
+- Maximum depth of trees (`max_depth`) was searched between 3 and 15.
-- Step size shrinkage used to prevent overfitting, tested at 0.01 and 0.1 (`learning_rate`)
+- Step size shrinkage (`learning_rate`) was searched on a log scale between 0.001 and 0.3 to control overfitting.
-- Subsample ratio of the training instances, tested at 0.7 and 1.0 (`subsample`)
+- Subsample ratio of training instances (`subsample`) was searched between 0.5 and 1.0.
+- Subsample ratio of columns when constructing trees (`colsample_bytree`) was searched between 0.5 and 1.0.
+- Minimum loss reduction (`gamma`) was searched between 0.0 and 1.0 to control complexity.
+- L1 (`reg_alpha`) and L2 (`reg_lambda`) regularization parameters were searched on log scales from 1e-8 to 10.0 for weight penalties.
-- Multi-class objective set to `'multi:softprob'` with appropriate number of classes
+- Multi-class objective was set to `'multi:softprob'` with the appropriate number of classes.
+- Early pruning of trials was enabled via Optuna's Median Pruner to improve efficiency.
+- Model performance was evaluated using stratified 3-fold cross-validation with the F1-macro score as the optimization metric.

 #### Deep Learning Models